-Private scholarships are available to FPC students.
-The individuals and organizations listed on the following page contribute significantly to the scholarship opportunities of Frank Phillips College students.
+Many endowed, private and outside scholarships are available to FPC students.
+Certain scholarships are open only to students who meet specified requirements, which may include selection of a particular major, participation in a designated program, or graduation from a select high school.
+A complete list of available scholarships, along with specific criteria for each, is located on the college website, www.fpctx.edu.
+The individuals and organizations listed below contribute significantly to the scholarship opportunities of Frank Phillips College students.
 The list includes scholarships awarded by Frank Phillips College as well as those awarded and administered by outside agencies.
-To set up a scholarship program at FPC, please contact the Office of College Advancement.
+To set up a scholarship program at FPC, please contact the Office of College Advancement at (806) 457-4215.